GeorgetteTanner/w-Wessim/README.md

 htslib 1.3.2

-w-Wessim can either be run with probe sequences from exon capture kits, which can be done on a standard computer, or with real WES reads as probes.
-The second option produces much more realistic coverage across target and off target regions but requires a high performance computing system due to both time and memory requirements.
+w-Wessim can either be run with probe sequences from exon capture kits, or with real WES reads as probes.

+The first option requires relatively low computational requirements and can be done on a standard computer within a few hours.

-w-Wessim with real WES reads probes takes 9h/threads and 72GB RAM x threads to generate 1 × 10^7 pairs of reads.
+The second option produces more realistic coverage across target and off target regions but requires a high performance computing system due to both time and memory requirements - around 9h/threads and 72GB RAM x threads to generate 1 × 10^7 pairs of reads.
 The large memory requirement results from the high number of real reads used as probes, which can be downsampled if needed.
 A BLAT alignment of the probes to the genome being sequenced is necessary prior to running w-Wessim.
-For the full set of 1x108 probes used in our example, this would take ~700h/threads.
+For the full set of 1x108 real read probes used in our example, this would take ~700h/threads.
 However, this can be ran across multiple nodes in separate runs by splitting the read number, probes or genome sequence.

 ##Installation
 ```bash